ychoy/geoquakes/README.md

 Developers will be able to:
 - Use AJAX to grab data from the USGS earthquakes API
-- Create and compile a Handlebars template
-- Use Handlebars templating to display data from an AJAX call on your HTML page
+- Use a template string to display data from an AJAX call on your HTML page
 - Use the Google Maps API to embed a map

 ## GeoQuakes